AjayMT/mako/nanoc/README.md

 ## Differences with C
 nanoc is not a strict subset of C, as there are some small semantic differences between the two languages:
-- Operators do not take precedence over each other; they are applied sequentially from right to left.
-For example, the expression `2 * 3 + 4 - 2` will evaluate to 10.
+- Operators do not take precedence over each other; the order in which they are applied must be specified explicitly with parentheses.
+For example, `1 + 2 * 3` is not a valid expression but `1 + (2 * 3)` is.
 - "Pointer arithmetic" does not exist: pointers are simply integers, so adding 1 to an `int*` will increment it by 1 instead of 4 (or whatever `sizeof(int)` is).
 - There is no explicit type casting (or any type checking at all), all types are cast implicitly.
 - Boolean operators always evaluate both of their operands.
 For example, `0` will always be evaluated in the expression `1 || 0`, and `1` will always be evaluated in the expression `0 && 1`.